 We didn’t know this at the time, but it wouldn’t have mattered much as you don’t have any say in which zone you’re going to.
 This is entirely managed and decided by the Ranthambore Tiger Reserve management.

 Driving into the park was really exciting, and I paid attention the every tiny leaf moving, ready to shoot tons of pictures.

 “LOOK!…..” the guide said with an excited tone.
 We all turned our heads synchronically, following his pointing finger.
 “There’s a deer.”
 Everyone were snapping photos, aawing and oohing.

 An hour went by, and when countless of deers had entered the spotlight, people were beginning to get annoyed by the guide’s enthusiastic (and slightly misleading) tone whenever a new deer showed up in the bushes.

 By the time we’d seen deer number one-million, and the guide got ready to say: “LOOK!
-There’s a de…”, the guy in the seat behind me roared with a thick English accent: “Oh, shut up for heaven’s sake!
-We don’t give a horse’s arse about deers and trees.
-We’re here to see tigers, so stop wasting our time and make it happen already!”
+There’s a de…”, the guy in the seat behind me roared with a thick English accent: “Oh, shut up for heaven’s sake!”
 People were cheering while the guide clammed up.

-We were more than satisfied with our Ranthambore hotel in Sawai Madhopur.
+While we didn’t see any tigers, we were beyond happy with our hotel in Ranthambore national park.
 It had a nice pool, great rooms and extremely helpful staff.
 We’d ordered a taxi to Agra in the evening (with the same company as before), but this time the driver didn’t show up at all.